Mac only: PhraseExpress doesn't work or crashes

 - Phrases can be restricted to specific applications.
 Make sure, that the Autotext is not excluded from the application in which you are trying to use it.

 - PhraseExpress cannot insert text into target programs which have been launched with Administrative privileges.
-In such case, launch PhraseExpress with Administrative privileges as well by right-clicking the PhraseExpress program icon and selecting " " from the context menu.
+In such case, launch PhraseExpress with Administrative privileges as well by right-clicking the PhraseExpress tray icon:

 - Some target applications may have non-standard text input fields, that may prevent external text injection, e.g. programs with high security requirements such as banking software or password depository utilities.
 Please consult the maker of the program to check whether they intentionally blocked text insertion.